aigarsdz/olden/README.md

 ## Usage

 I have borrowed a lot from CopyClip.
 Right now you can open it using `Alt+Space` keyboard shortcut.
-Use left/right keys to navigate through the history, up/down keys to highlight a specific item and enter key to select it.
+Use `left/right` keys to navigate through the history, `up/down` keys to highlight a specific item and `enter` key to select it.
 Type in the search field to look for specific items in the clipboard history.

+You can delete items using `Cmd+Backspace` (`Ctrl+Backspace`) keyboard shortcut.

 A demo is coming soon.